MikeSulivan/php-tools/readme.txt

 g) Make sure Apache is running.

 h) In a web browser type http://localhost/api-util/.
-This should load up the API Utility for Zuora.
+This should load up the API Utility for Zuora. http://localhost/api-util/loader/ should load the API Loader.

 DOCUMENTATION & SUPPORT
 -----------------------